AvinashReddy3108/YetAnotherSMSBomber/README.md

+A fork of [YetAnotherSMSBomber](https://github.com/AvinashReddy3108/YetAnotherSMSBomber) with instructions for newbies

 ## Features
 - Lots of integrated SMS APIs, and support for custom API configuration!
 - Unlimited number of SMSs (with proxy support for huge bombs!).